Skip to content Skip to navigation

 Financing Your Education - Doctoral Programs

 A doctoral degree is a significant investment in your future, and financing your education is a critical factor to consider.
 While the funding we provide covers the basic standard cost of attendance determined by Stanford University for a modest life as a graduate student, accepting an offer from a doctoral program has significant personal, professional, and financial implications.
-Below you’ll find information about financing your PhD and how the GSE works closely with the Stanford University Financial Aid Office to assist students.
+Below you’ll find information on GSE and Stanford financial support for doctoral students, as well as other important considerations when it comes to financing your PhD.

 Assistantships

-Assistants are needed on a variety of projects within Stanford GSE.
-Research assistants are funded by the GSE and grants received by the professor, and can lead to joint publications with faculty or to dissertation topics.
-Students who have sufficient expertise and experience may also be selected as teaching assistants.
-Assistantships are typically secured with the assistance of faculty advisors.
-Students work 10 or 20 hours a week depending on their year in the program.
+As part of the academic and professional training and development, students undertake assistantships which provide both salary and tuition.
+Research assistantships are funded by faculty research grants, other faculty funds or as needed, by the GSE Dean’s Office, and can lead to joint publications with faculty or to dissertation topics.
+Students who have sufficient expertise and experience may also be selected as teaching assistants for courses at the GSE or other Stanford schools and departments.
+Assistantships are typically secured in consultation with faculty advisors.
+Students work 10 hours (25% assistantship) or 20 hours (50% assistantship) a week depending on their year in the program.

-• Research assistantship (RA): Various research duties for sponsored projects
+• Research assistantship (RA): Various duties for research projects

 • Teaching assistantships (3 types):